softwaremill/jekyll-softwaremill/_posts/company/2015-05-28-comparing-akka-stream-scalaz-stream.md

 First we define a fold-Sink which always contains the last element seen, hence will materialize to a `Future[Int]`.
 Then we use the (mutable) graph builder & DSL to define how data should flow in the system.
 To do that, we create a specialized `merge` component (more on that later), which has two inputs and one output.
 We connect the two inputs to the input list, and the output to the sink that we have define earlier.
 It's a closed graph since all inputs & outputs are connected; it is also possible to define a partial graph with a given shape.
 Once defined, the graph `g` is immutable and can be materialized multiple times.

 The most important part is of course the `SortedMerge` component which can be implemented using the provided `GraphStage` DSL for defining arbitrary splits/merges.
 See [MergeSortedStreams.scala](https://github.com/softwaremill/streams-tests/blob/master/src/main/scala/com/softwaremill/streams/MergeSortedStreams.scala) for the full source.
 The main part looks quite similar to the scalaz version, you can see again a state machine, either reading from the left or from the right.
-Using two helper methods which handle the various possible combinations of the inputs getting closed and what should happen then (and it's quite tricky to get these right, if you forget to call e.g. `pull()` you can end up waiting infinitely!
-I think I got that code correctly only because it's checked by [ScalaCheck](https://www.scalacheck.org).), the main logic looks quite clean.
+Again, it can be a bit tricky to switch to such mode of thinking, but the main logic looks nice and clean, with some bolierplate to define the stage's inputs & outputs.

-The akka-stream version is more error-prone than scalaz-stream, because of the mutable calls in the `GraphStage`, and a bit harder to reason about as we need to add special-cases for termination in a couple of places.
+The akka-stream version is more error-prone than scalaz-stream, because of the mutable calls in the `GraphStage`, however these are mostly hidden using a function-based API.

 # Parallel processing